Death Talk Mission

 - The Death Talk Project works to reconnect families and communities to practices that support caring for, mourning, and remembering our dead.

 - The Death Talk Project is willing to be troubled by these times in which we live, and prioritizes big questions over easy answers.

 - The Death Talk Project aspires to build community capacity to show up more skillfully for what life and death asks of us.

-The Death Talk Project relies on support from program participants and generous donors to fund the time and technology needed to maintain this on-line space and organize in-person opportunities for inspiration, information, and connection.
-Every effort will be made to provide access at all income levels, with the support of those able to contribute more.
+The Death Talk Project relied on support from program participants and generous donors to fund the time and technology needed to maintain this on-line space and organize in-person opportunities for inspiration, information, and connection.
+Every effort was made to provide access at all income levels, with the support of those able to contribute more.